Would you like

 1) Use this indicator only if:

-i) you have reliable and up-to-date statistics on the number of children aged 6-59 months living in the area where your screening system operates
+• you have a reasonably reliable and up-to-date estimate of the number of children aged 6–59 months living in the area where your screening system operates;

 Otherwise, you are likely to get unreliable data.